What is the Best Position to Sleep With Sleep Apnea?

 - Sleeping soldier style: This is what WebMD calls sleeping on your back.

 Conclusion: Sleep Sideways.
 Never Soldier-Style!

-If you get told that you are constantly snoring loudly and you find yourself waking up tired every morning, you may be one of 22 million Americans who live with this condition.
+If you get told that you constantly snore and you find yourself waking up tired every morning, you may be one of 22 million Americans who live with this condition.

 After you take the sleep test and your doctor officially diagnoses you with sleep apnea, the next step will be to talk about treatments.

 Your doctor will probably ask you to change certain lifestyle habits as a sustainable and cost-efficient solution to your sleeping problems.
 An introduction to CPAP therapy will likely follow.

 We can help in two ways.

 - If you think you may have sleep apnea, take our free sleep apnea test to check what your next steps should be.